dubinc/examples/oauth/README.md

 # OAuth Integration Example

+Dub supports OAuth 2.0 authentication, which is *recommended* if you build integrations extending Dub’s functionality.

-This is a simple example that demonstrates how to authenticate users with Dub OAuth 2.0 flow.
+This example demonstrates how to authenticate users with Dub OAuth 2.0 flow.

 ## Getting Started